-The signs of this are often evident; but can be hidden by both the victim and the abuser.
-Any unexplained injuries should always be fullyinvestigated.
+Physical Abuse - the signs of this are often evident; but can be hidden by both the victim and the abuser.
+Any unexplained injuries should always be fully investigated.
 Evidence to look out for includes:

 • Cuts, lacerations, puncture wounds, open wounds, bruises, welts, discoloration, black eyes, burns, bone fractures, broken bones, and skull fractures.